China March exports rebound to five-month high but imports fall more than expected

 March exports rose 14.2 percent from a year earlier, customs data showed on Friday, the strongest growth in five months.
 Economists polled by Reuters had expected a 7.3 percent gain after February's 20.8 percent plunge.

-That left the country with a trade surplus of $32.64 billion for the month, according to Reuters calculations based on the official data, much larger than forecasts of $7.05 billion.
+That left the country with a trade surplus of $32.64 billion (£24.98 billion) for the month, according to Reuters calculations based on the official data, much larger than forecasts of $7.05 billion.

 In the first quarter, exports rose 1.4 percent from a year earlier, while imports fell 4.8 percent.